 Executive-level display of data used to support the selection of new projects

-Executive-level display of project health data and “by-exception” reporting of poorly performing projects that are in progress
+Executive-level display of project health data and by-exception reporting of poorly performing projects that are in progress

-These are all processes that are usually ignored within the normal Project Management operation.
+All these processes usually are ignored within the normal PM operation.
 Traditional PM software does not support these functions.
-If you are still using spreadsheets for project management, you will need to develop new spreadsheet models.
+If you are still using spreadsheets for PM, you will need to develop new spreadsheet models.

 Change accompanies PPM for real results; cultural change and PPM adoption must have executive champions.
 Executive buy-in is essential.
 Senior executives must clearly state that PPM is a way of life in the firm and build a business case for the benefits from PPM.